-Did you know that you can request deletion of your house’s ‘Street View’ image on Google?
-By doing so, someone would have to drive by your house to get a look at it unless previous sale listings are findable.
+Did you know that you can request deleting your house’s ‘Street View’ image on Google?
+By doing so, someone would have to drive by your home to look at it unless previous sale listings are findable.

 This means a cyber identity thief will not be able to put two and two together.
 Just remember, each piece of information you fail to give the criminal is another piece they need to find to pull the crime off.
 And even though a celebrity’s address is legally publishable on the Web, many of these people are at least attempting to keep their home address undisclosed.

-Celebrities make a habit to pay in cash.
+Celebrities make a habit of paying in cash.
 It’s understandable, once you piece together these two facts:

-Even celebrities invest in the services offered by identity theft protection services like Identity Guard, KeepmyID, and LifeLock.
+Even celebrities invest in the services offered by identity theft protection services.
 This is because these protection plans save them a whole lot of hassle.
-The company puts in all the legwork to ensure their identities are safe and secure; when you make thousands and hour, paying $10 to $30 a month for that help is no big deal.
+The company puts in all the legwork to ensure their identities are safe and secure; when you make thousands and hours, paying $10 to $30 a month for that help is no big deal.

 The true value comes from the company monitoring your information all the time.
 It can take a good eight months to get to the bottom of an identity theft case.
 Protection companies help keep a better trail of things and sometimes contribute towards an immediate resolve.
 They also offer financial protection against various identity restoration expenses.
-For celebrities, knowing that almost all the complications of identity theft are avoidable is worth it’s weight in gold.
+For celebrities, knowing that almost all identity theft complications are avoidable is worth its gold weight.

-That said, each of the exceptions to the rule were minimal.
+That said, each of the exceptions to the rule was minimal.
 In a complex identity theft crisis, the fraudster will take a few extra steps to secure a large ‘score’ for their work.
-For example, Kim Kardashian’s identity thief went as far as using that identity to steal from the accounts of her family members.
+For example, Kim Kardashian’s identity thief went as far as using that identity to steal from her family members’ accounts.

 With Todd Davis’s salary estimated between three and four million dollars in 2014 alone, one would like to think that an identity thief could pocket more than $100 to $500.
-Yet, that was not the case and all the fraudulent credit use amount to was a few thousand dollars.
+That was not the case, and all the fraudulent credit use amount to was a few thousand dollars.

-This goes to show that the thieves were unable to use his personal information for more than just a few small hits.
+This shows that the thieves could not use his personal information for more than just a few small hits.
 Of course, telephone and utility companies do not work the same as big credit card and loan providers.